achicn3/Master-Degree_prepare/README.md

 # Master-Degree_prepare

-This is my own note and pratice of code
+This is my own note and pratice of coding

 some of this is homework delivered by school class